Vatnak/Spotify_Telegram_BOT/README.md

 # 🎵 Spodify Telegram Bot

-A Telegram bot that lets you control Spotify playback directly from your Telegram chat — search, play, pause, resume, and queue tracks without leaving the app.
+A Side_Project made by a sophomore student bachelor in Artificial Intelligence - Telegram bot that lets you control Spotify playback directly from your Telegram chat — search, play, pause, resume, and queue tracks without leaving the app.

 ---